edgexfoundry/edgex-docs/docs_src/design/adr/device-service/0011-DeviceService-Rest-API.md

 Assertions are another attribute in a device resource's PropertyValue which specify a string value which the result is compared against.
 If the comparison fails, then the result is set to a string of the form *"Assertion failed for device resource: \<name>, with value: \<result>"*, this also has a side-effect of setting the device operatingstate to `DISABLED`.
 A 500 status code is also returned.

 Mappings may be defined in a deviceCommand.
 These allow Readings of string type to be remapped.
 Mappings are applied after assertions are checked, and are the final transformation before Readings are created.
 Mappings are also applied, but in reverse, to settings (`PUT` request data).

+#### lastConnected timestamp

+Each Device has as part of its metadata a timestamp named `lastConnected`, this indicates the most recent occasion when the device was successfully interacted with.
+The device service should update this timestamp every time a GET or PUT operation succeeds, unless it has been configured not to do so (eg for performance reasons).

 ### Discovery